Skip to content

 • Adds a local Postgres 17 container with health checks

-• Sets DATABASE_URL to point at the local database
+• Sets DATABASE_URL and REDIS_URL to point at the local services

 • Mounts source files and module directories for hot reload